betoule/cosmologix/README.md

 ## Roadmap
 - [X] Add proper weights to the DES-5y likelihood and check resulting constraints
-- [ ] Improve speed, especially on first call as compilation time are currently a bit long (see graph below)
+- [X] Improve speed of the evaluation of likelihoods
-- [ ] Make distances differentiable around the crossing Omega_k = 0 to allow fitting non flat universe
+- [X] Make distances differentiable around the crossing Omega_k = 0 to allow fitting non flat universe
+- [ ] Improve compilation time (which are currently a bit long, see graph below)
 - [ ] Add Union likelihood
 - [ ] Add computation of comoving volume
 - [ ] Improve the guess of contour computation time